Italian Marxist–Leninist Party: Foreign contacts and positions

-The PMLI had close contacts with the Chinese Communist Party (CCP) until 1981, when the CCP repudied the Cultural Revolution, and denounced Deng Xiaoping's Chinese economic reform and broke the relationship; the party considers China under Mao to have been the last socialist country, and describes it as a capitalist state after Mao, and as fascist under Xi Jinping.
+The PMLI had close contacts with the Chinese Communist Party (CCP) until 1981, when the CCP repudied the Cultural Revolution, and denounced Deng Xiaoping's reform and opening up and broke the relationship; the party considers China under Mao to have been the last socialist country, and describes it as a capitalist state after Mao, and as fascist under Xi Jinping.
 The PMLI tried to have relations with the Party of Labour of Albania but attacked it after Enver Hoxha rejected Maoism.
 After 1975, the PMLI had a close relationship with the Communist Party of Kampuchea (CPK), which continued after the invasion of Democratic Kampuchea by Vietnam that led to the Cambodian–Vietnamese War; the party's last contact with the CPK is dated to 27 May 1981.
 After Pol Pot's arrest in 1997, the party denounced the Khmer Rouge's betrayal.
 The PMLI also supported the Iranian Revolution of 1979 as an anti-imperialist revolution, and a party leader visited Iran in 1992.

 From 14 December 1969 to March 1983, the PMLI delegates met in Italy or abroad in an official form with representatives of parties that refer to Marxism–Leninism, mass organizations of these parties, or of socialist states of 22 countries.
 In 1993, the PMLI took part in an international seminar on Maoism organized by the Marxist–Leninist Party of Germany.
 Apart from the Marxist–Leninist Party of Germany, the PMLI has, or has had, relations with the Revolutionary Communist Party of Argentina, Marxist–Leninist Communist Party of Greece, the Communist Party of India (Marxist–Leninist) Liberation, the Marxist–Leninist Centre in Mexico, the Marxist–Leninist Party of Ukraine, the Communist Party (Marxist–Leninist) of Panama, the Swiss Party of Labour, and the Revolutionary Communist Party of Uruguay.

 At the fifth plenary session of the party's central committee on 11 October 2015, the PMLI took a stance of backing the Islamic State of Iraq and the Levant (ISIL) against what it describes as the "holy imperialist alliance" fighting it, while maintaining that "between us and the Islamic state there is an unbridgeable abyss"; the PMLI also condemned terrorist attacks linked to ISIL in Europe and elsewhere.
 The party's position caused dismay among other communist forces, and the PMLI denounced that they were attacked in Rome and Naples during two demonstrations, one in solidarity with the Palestinian Intifada and the other against the NATO military exercise Trident Juncture.
 The party also supported the 2021 Taliban offensive on anti-imperialist grounds, while commenting that "there is an abyss between the PMLI and the ideology, strategy, program, methods of struggle, and anti-female policy of the Taliban".